-The DID Document version ID is the transaction ID (Tx ID) of the transaction containing it.
-The verifier uses the DID (TxID) to search for the transaction in the ledger and find the linked transactions that contain the DID Document to perform status checks on the output.
+The verifier uses the DID method specific part of the DID identifier to search for the transaction in the ledger and find the linked transactions that contain the DID Document to perform status checks on their outputs.

 The verifier can request DID status using a DID resolver.
 Verifiers can build and run an independent DID resolver, create their own implementation (abiding by this specification), or use a service provided by a third party that runs an implementation of the UTXO DID method.